-Entering the water by jumping in, or throwing people into the water, risks collision with an unseen underwater object or with a boat on the water.
-Crews shall not jump into the water or throw people into the water; any crews who do this will receive an official warning or be disqualified.
+Entering the water by jumping in, or throwing people into the water, risks collision with an unseen underwater object or with a boat on the water, or illness from waterbourne diseases.
+Crews are strongly discouraged from jumping into, or throwing others into, the water.